aspnetzero/documents/doc/Development-Guide-Rad-Tool.md

 ###  How It Works?

  Dll's, that is inside the folder mentioned above, do all the work.
 The extension contains just a user interface.
 This design is required, otherwise it would be available for only visual studio windows users.
 But since the tool is built on .Net Core platform, **mac** or **linux** users can safely use the tool.
-On these operation systems you have to manually do the work that is done by extension, which is just creating a short and basic json file as input.
+On these operation systems you have to manually do the work that is done by the extension, which is just creating a short and basic json file as input.